 - Kosher salt

 Adjust oven rack to center position.
-Place two large sheets of heavy-duty aluminum foil on a work surface.
+Place 2 large sheets of heavy-duty aluminum foil on a work surface.
 Working with one sheet at a time, place half of potatoes in center.
 Fold up foil and crimp edges to seal tightly.
 Repeat on second sheet with rest of potatoes.
 Transfer pouches to a rimmed baking sheet and place in oven.
-Set oven to 300°F. Roast until a thin skewer inserted into the potatoes shows no resistance, about 2 hours.
+Set oven to 300°F (149°C).
+Roast until a thin skewer inserted into potatoes goes in with no resistance, about 2 hours.
 Remove from oven and set aside until cool enough to handle.

-When ready to finish dish, preheat oven to 375°F. Scrape potatoes into a 2-quart baking or casserole dish, smoothing surface with a rubber spatula.
+When ready to finish dish, preheat oven to 375°F (190°C).
+Scrape potatoes into a 2-quart baking dish, smoothing surface with a rubber spatula.
 Bake until heated through, about 30 minutes.
-Increase oven temperature to 475°F and top with mini marshmallows.
+Increase oven temperature to 475°F (246°C) and top with mini marshmallows.
 Bake until marshmallows are melted and lightly browned, about 3 minutes (keep an eye on them, as they can brown and then burn very quickly).
 Serve.